Newsletter - 2021 Archive

 As the summer approached and the case count dropped, in early June, the BC Government released its Return to Sport Guidelines.
 Along with sport organizations all over the province, we began to consider how we might Return to our Sport, while keeping riders, volunteers and the public safe.

 By July 1, we had a new set of Covid-19 Rules, a new Covid-19 waiver (thanks Gary Sparks), a new on-line Registration process, and a contact-tracing protocol.
-Permanents were back on and so were Brevets, now allowed within a multi-day ‘ride window’ (an idea we borrowed from the Alberta Randonneurs).
-All rides were now to be ‘self-guided’, with no provided organizer support.
+Permanents were back on and so were Brevets, now allowed within a multi-day "ride window" (an idea we borrowed from the Alberta Randonneurs).
+All rides were now to be "self-guided", with no provided organizer support.

-On July 4, Bob Goodison, Barry Chase and Wim Kok rode (separately) the ‘Mabel in the Middle’ 200 following the new procedures and with that, our Club was back on the road.
+On July 4, Bob Goodison, Barry Chase and Wim Kok rode (separately) the "Mabel in the Middle" 200 following the new procedures and with that, our Club was back on the road.
 As I recall, the Hagen family rode the first permanents.

-It didn’t all go smoothly.
+It didn't all go smoothly.
 In early August, we moved from a GoogleForms Registration to custom forms hosted by our own database; getting folks to login, enter forms and upload signed waivers and control cards had its challenges.
-This registration process meant considerable effort behind the scenes to collect & review your waivers, verify electronic payment, generate a route sheet (or a variation for an alternate
+This registration process meant considerable effort behind the scenes to collect & review your waivers, verify electronic payment, generate a route sheet (or a variation for an alternate start location), plus issue and review your control cards.
+I know first hand what a challenge that was, but big-time kudos are especially due to Cheryl Lynch and Stephen Hinde who did most of the heavy lifting on the required registration/validation, taking on much of the organizer's traditional duties for multiple events, each now over multiple days!

 Of course, our resident rando programmer, Etienne Hossack, was very much involved on quickly developing & implementing these changes, with help from Ryan Golbeck on the database side of things.